Frequently Asked Questions

 What do children do on CyberPass?

-Children work through 8 different quizzes (broken up into 8 topic areas).
+Children work through a range of interactive questions broken up into topic areas.
 The quizzes pose a range of online scenarios that the child responds to.
 They receive detailed feedback on all their responses and are provided additional information in the form of videos, games and checklists for questions they answered incorrectly.
 When they are ready they can re-sit the questions they got wrong and finish their CyberPass.

 CyberPass is unique in that the child only has to re-sit questions they answered incorrectly and all support and education material is within the CyberPass website so you don’t have to send your child to external websites.